 TRADE EVENTS.
-The Ministry of Economics and LIAA provide support to Latvian companies to participate at international spacerelated events (e.g. IAC, Toulouse Space Show) focusing on the local community's integration in the global space supply chains.
+The Ministry of Economics and LIAA provide support to Latvian companies to participate at international spacerelated events (e.g. IAC, ISD, Toulouse Space Show) focusing on the local community's integration in the global space supply chains.

 START-UPS.
-The Ministry of Economics and Ministry of Education and Science create favourable conditions for foundation of new start-ups in the space sector, especially considering creating an ESA Business Incubation Centre in Latvia.
+The Ministry of Economics and the Ministry of Education and Science create favourable conditions for foundation of new start-ups in the space sector, especially considering the establishment an ESA Business Incubation Centre in Latvia.

 ONLINE DIRECTORY.
-The Ministry of Education and Science in collaboration with the Latvian Science Council develop the online directory space.sciencelatvia.lv to promote the Latvian space industry capabilities to the global space market.
+The Ministry of Education and Science in collaboration with the Latvian Space Industry Association develop the online directory latviaspace.gov.lv/ to promote the Latvian space industry capabilities to the global space market.

 ENABLING.
 The Ministry of Economics and LIAA provide support instruments and measures to innovative space companies.
-LIAA identifies and facilitates the international opportunities to utilise Latvian space solutions and space data and facilitates investments in Latvia.
+LIAA identifies and facilitates international opportunities to utilise Latvian space solutions and space data and encourages investments in Latvia.

-Latvia is represented by competent individuals in the most important international bodies and expert groups and the space activities of the EU (space programme + research programme) and the ESA, JIVE, ILT.
-The Space Policy Working Group coordinates the opinions of Latvia.
+Latvia is represented by competent individuals in the most important international bodies and expert groups and the space activities of the EU (space programme + research programme) and the ESA, JIVE, EU STT.